 The advanced additive manufacturing technique developed by our engineers, based on laser powder bed fusion (L-PBF), utilises high-power industrial lasers and metal powders to enable the manufacture of unique porous titanium implants.

-The 3D-printed implants and the unique manufacturing technique have been patented, licensed, up-scaled and commercialised.
-The implants have already helped hundreds of thousands of patients around the world, reaching over 300,000 new patients every year.
-The innovative design is increasing implant lifetime and reducing revision surgery rates, improving the quality of patients’ lives, reducing costs for healthcare providers and freeing up resources for other treatments.
+Using our technique, the additively manufactured implants have already helped hundreds of thousands of patients around the world, positively impacting over 300,000 new patients every year.
+The innovative design is increasing the lifetime of implants and reducing revision surgery rates.

 Back to: School of Engineering